Small Works / Big Impact at TAC Project Space

-The Textile Arts Center (TAC) is pleased to invite to Small Works / Big Impact, a fundraiser exhibition featuring the work of alumni, faculty and staff of the Textile Arts Center’s Artists Programs supporting the TAC’s Artist in Residence Scholarship Fund.
+The Textile Arts Center (TAC) is pleased to present Small Works / Big Impact, an online fundraiser exhibition featuring the work of alumni, faculty and staff of the Textile Arts Center’s Artists Programs supporting the TAC’s Artist in Residence Scholarship Fund.

 Textiles are made by many fibers, stitches, and layers interlaced together.
 The thinnest thread or smallest stitch each play an important role in supporting the textile.
 Our community of artists is like a textile in this way, the whole supports the individual and the individual contributes to the integrity of the whole.
 As a community funded arts organization we value the support of our students, artists and community members to further our collective mission and dreams.

-The Small Works/Big Impact exhibition will conclude with a silent auction (date tba), where all the work will be available for purchase.
+All the work featured in Small Works/Big Impact exhibition will be sold through an online auction (more details soon).
 All the proceeds from the silent auction will go towards the TAC AIR Scholarship Fund.

 Participating artists are:

 Aimee Mclaughlin, Alicia Scardetta, Anthony Shimek, Aomi Kikuchi, Chi Nguyen, Cory Emma Siegler, David B. Smith, Diedre Brown, Doug Johnston, Eleanor Anderson, Elizabeth Tolson, Hannah Schultz, Isa Rodrigues, Jamie Boyle, Karla Belinda Amezcua, Kelly Valletta, Kendall Schauder, Lucia Cuba, Melissa Dadourian, Melissa Joseph, Natalie Moore, Natalie Stopka, Noah Pica, Sarah G. Sharp, Sheri Shih Hui, Shihui Zhou, Tiantian Lou, Winnie van der Rijn, Yidan Zeng, Yto Barrada

 Why should you support the TAC AIR Scholarship Fund?